w3c/wai-curricula/content/designer/interaction-design.md

 * explain strategies that people with disabilities use to interact with components, including forms, links, buttons, controls, and widgets
 * design user experiences for different input methods, including mouse, touch, keyboard, and speech
-* define keyboard interactions and meaningful sequences inside complex widgets, including buttons, carousels, sliders, tabs, and treeviews
+* define keyboard interactions and meaningful sequences inside complex widgets, including  sliders, tabs, and treeviews
 * evaluate the use of custom keyboard shortcuts for complex widgets and applications and provide information about their purpose and scope
 * define methods to disable device and user motion to prevent accidental actuation
 * define alternatives for complex gestures, including swiping, pinching, and drawing shapes